 Even meaningless final games of the season have been dramatic.
 In 2008, York struck for a four-spot in the top of the ninth, two on a double by Edgard Clemente and two on a homer by Matt Padgett to win, 8-7.
 After the Barnstormers were knocked out of contention in 2017, they came back to take Sunday afternoon’s season finale, 11-8, in 11 innings as Lance Zawadzki belted go-ahead homers in both the ninth and 11th innings.

-Now, in 2022, these two clubs will meet a record 32 times, with 15 games at Clipper Magazine Stadium and 17 at People’s Bank Ballpark.
-The action begins with the home opener in Lancaster and will not end until September 15.
+Now, in 2023, these two clubs will meet 21 times, with 6 games at Clipper Magazine Stadium and 15 at WellSpan Park.
+The action begins with the home opener in Lancaster and will not end until September 10th.
 Be there for all of it.

 Wellspan Health has jumped on board as the sponsor of the series, working with the two clubs to enhance the excitement that is always there when the cross-river rivals lock horns.
 Look for updates at both facilities and on social media throughout the summer.